Trojan horse defense: Cases involving the defense

+Aaron Caffrey

-The first heavily publicised case involving the successful use of the defense, Caffrey was arrested on suspicion of having launched a Denial of Service attack against the computer systems of the Port of Houston, causing the Port's webserver to freeze and resulting in huge damage being suffered on account of the Port's network connections being rendered unavailable thereby preventing the provision of information to "ship masters, mooring companies, and support companies responsible for the support of ships saling and leaving the port".
+The first heavily publicised case involving the successful use of the defense, Aaron Caffrey was arrested' on suspicion of having launched a Denial of Service attack against the computer systems of the Port of Houston, causing the Port's webserver to freeze and resulting in huge damage being suffered on account of the Port's network connections being rendered unavailable thereby preventing the provision of information to "ship masters, mooring companies, and support companies responsible for the support of ships saling and leaving the port".
 Caffrey was charged with an unauthorised modification offence under section 3 of the Computer Misuse Act 1990 (section 3 has since been amended by the Police and Justice Act 2006 creating an offence of temporary impairment.

 The prosecution and defense agreed that the attack originated from Caffrey's computer.
 Whilst Caffrey admitted to being a "member of a hacker group", Caffrey's defense claimed that, without Caffrey's knowledge, attackers breached his system and installed "an unspecified Trojan...to gain control of his PC and launch the assault" and which also enabled the attackers to plant evidence on Caffrey's computer.

 No evidence of any trojan, backdoor services or log alterations were found on Caffrey's computer.
 However evidence of the Denial of Service script itself was found with logs showing the attack program has been run.
 Incriminating chat logs were also recovered.
 Caffrey himself testified that a Trojan horse "armed with a wiping tool" could have deleted all traces of itself after the attack.
 Despite expert testimony that no such trojans existed, the jury acquitted Caffrey.

 The case also raises issues regarding digital forensics best practice as evidence may have been destroyed when the power to Caffrey's computer was terminated by investigators.